matthaaa/songbird/README.md

 ## Background and Overview

-Songbird is a music generator that applies basic rules of music theory to guide the user's experience in creating a short melody.
+Songbird is a music generator that applies basic rules of music theory to guide the user's experience in creating a short melody in the key of C.

-Users will begin by setting the key of the melody, and select a single note on a keyboard.
-An algorithm will then determine what notes will be available next, and highlight what can be chosen.
+Users begin by selecting a single note on a keyboard.
+An algorithm then determines what notes are be available next, and highlights what can be chosen.
 The user will then repeat the process of selecting notes, until the generated song reaches a specific length.

-Once a song has been created, the user will be able to play the song back on a loop with automatically generated chords and/or complimentary notes.
+Once a song has been created, the user can play the song back on the timeline.

 ## Functionality and MVPs